iAvoe/Az900-Module-4-Review/README.md

 - **Tailored Recommendations**: Recommendations based on existing workload with instructions on how to implement them
 - **Threat Protection**: Analyze attempted threats through alerts & impacted resource reports

+*Lab - Monitor and Resolve Security Issues by Using Security Center*

 ### Resource hygiene

 -----